Saturday, February 25th, 2017

 Fascism begins as something in the air.
 Stealthy as smoke in the darkness, easier to smell than to see.
 Fascism sets out an ethos, not a set of policies; appeals to emotion, not fact.
 It begins as a pose, often a deceptive one.
 It likes propaganda, dislikes truth, and invests heavily in performance.
 Untroubled by its own incoherence, it is anti-intellectual and yet contemptuous of the populace even as it exploits the crowd mentality.
 Fascism is accented differently in different countries, and uses the materials – and the media – of the times.

 Fascism is hostile to egalitarianism and loathes liberalism.
 It champions ‘might is right’, a Darwinian survival of the nastiest, and detests vulnerability: the sight of weakness brings out the jackboot in the fascist mind, which then blames the victim for encouraging the kick.
 Fascism not only promotes violence but relishes it, viscerally so.
 It cherishes audacity, bravado and superbia, promotes charismatic leaders, demagogues and ‘strong men’, and seeks to flood or control the media.
-Even […]
+Even as […]

 2 Comments